 From a U.S. cell phone: +1 33 5 63 29 03 67

-If you need help making appointments drop by the office during office hours.
+If you need help making appointments, email Cheryl or Sabine or drop by the office during office hours.

-Hand sanitizer will be available throughout the common areas around the property.
+Hand sanitizer will be available in the common areas around the property.

-Cleaning supplies will be provided in every bedroom, bathroom, and studio.
-Wipe down door handles, light switches, and taps.
+Cleaning supplies will be provided in every bathroom in the residence and studio building.
+Wipe down door handles, light switches, and faucets regularly.
+Air out your bedroom and studio regularly.

 Between residencies, bedrooms and studios are aired out and cleaned thoroughly based on French government recommendations.